bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 - `Prototype` : An object that is delegated to when a reference to an object property or method can’t be resolved.
 - Every instance created by a constructor function shares the same prototype.
 - `Object.setPrototypeOf()` and `Object.getPrototypeOf()` are just used to set a prototype of one object to another object; and also the verify a prototype.
-- `proto` : aka “dunder proto” is a property used to gain easy access to an object’s prototype – it is widely supported by browsers but is considered deprecated.
+- `proto` : aka “dunder proto " is a property used to gain easy access to an object’s prototype – it is widely supported by browsers but is considered deprecated.

 function Book(title, series, author) {
  this.title = title;